 Even when taken as directed, Ambien has many potential side effects, all of which become more likely and more serious when the drug is misused.
 These side effects include:

 - Memory impairment

-Doctors usually try to discourage patients from taking the drug for a long period of time because dependence can set in.
+Doctors usually try to discourage patients from taking the drug for a long period of time because dependence can develop.
 Once it does, abuse is more likely to occur, as individuals will feel like they need Ambien in order to fall asleep every night.
 They may also enjoy the way they feel while on the drug, or experience withdrawal symptoms such as anxiety, insomnia and tremors when they attempt to quit taking the medication.

-Other signs someone you know may be abusing Ambien include
+Other signs that someone you know may be abusing Ambien include: